Mumbi-Sec/Cybersecurity-portfolio/README.md

 # Cybersecurity-portfolio
-Hi, I’m Mwamba Mumbi — a cybersecurity professional specialized in penetration testing and vulnerability assessment.
+Hi, I’m Mwamba Mumbi — a cybersecurity graduate specialized in penetration testing and vulnerability assessment.

-I have hands-on experience in web application security, external network testing, and offensive security techniques.
+I have hands-on experience in web application security, network testing, and offensive and defensive security techniques.
 During my internship, I conducted real-world penetration tests on both live web apps and exposed network infrastructure, helping improve organizational security posture.

 I also practice regularly in CTFs, simulate attacks on intentionally vulnerable platforms, and build Bash scripts to automate recon and scanning tasks.